2D Studio further develops the skills of drawing and painting using various techniques in a variety of media.

 The Bass Choir is predominately for Tenor, Baritone, and Bass singers.
 This ensemble will focus primarily on 2-part, 3-part, and 4-part musical selections.

-Biological Science Applications in agriculture-animal, soil, and plant science is a course designed to reinforce and extend student’s understanding of science by associating scientific principles and concepts with relevant applications in agriculture.
+Biological Science Applications in Agriculture - animal, soil, and plant science is a course designed to reinforce and extend students' understanding of science by associating scientific principles and concepts with relevant applications in agriculture.

 This laboratory based course centers on the understanding of the structure, function, and interaction of living organisms.